deepanshs/mrsimulator/docs/user_guide/method/method_advanced_user.rst

 operator, ideal for dealing with finite pulse effects, weak to intermediate to strong couplings, non-commuting Hamiltonians, and relaxation and exchange processes.
-However, such approaches can be highly inefficient, particularly when Hamiltonians commute, pulses are ideal, and transverse relaxation can be treated as an ad-hoc line broadening. ``mrsimulator`` achieves high benchmarks in spectral simulations and analyses by limiting itself to these simpler situations.
+However, such approaches can be highly inefficient, particularly when Hamiltonians commute, pulses are ideal, and transverse relaxation can be treated as an ad-hoc line broadening.
+Mrsimulator achieves high benchmarks in spectral simulations and analyses by limiting itself to these simpler situations.
-Fortunately, working within this limit only prevents ``mrsimulator`` from modeling spectra of a small fraction of popular NMR methods.
+Fortunately, working within this limit only prevents mrsimulator from modeling spectra of a small fraction of popular NMR methods.
 The efficiency gains with this approach over conventional density operator simulations are tremendous.